 - Specs: leather, laces with hook-and-loop strap, TPU heel at 0.75 inches

-Adidas Leistung 16 II[amazon box=”B07D9H9NXM”] The Adidas Leistung 16 II only has 47 reviews on Amazon and averages 4.4 out of 5 stars.
+The Adidas Leistung 16 II only has great feedback.
 But in contrast to the 0.75-inch heel on the Adidas Adipower, the Adidas Leistung 16 II has a 1-inch heel.
 Some customers feel it’s helpful to have a higher heel — one says the shoes “allow me to squat deeper and with a narrower position.”

 For others, the highlight of the shoe is the Boa lacing system.
 Customers appreciated how easy it is to adjust the fit during a workout, while others noted how easy it is to take the shoes on and off.
 A common complaint, similar to the Adidas Adipower, was that the shoes were a size too small.
 Customers with wider feet were less satisfied than those with narrow feet.
 Other customers and athletes noted that the heel was too high for them, but overall, this shoe is better for shorter lifters.